federicobetti99/Machine-Learning-P1/Code/README.md

 The implementation for linear regression using the stochastic gradient descent method with mean squared error as the optimization function.

 #### least_squares(y, tx)
-The implementation for linear regression using normal equations derived by using the mean squared error, as an optimization function.
+The implementation for linear regression using normal equations derived by using the mean squared error as an optimization function.

 #### ridge_regression(y, tx, lambda )
 The implementation for ridge regression.